 Interestingly, the Prior General of the Carmelite Order—a man named John Baptist Rossi—was not informed about the new Carmelite convent being constructed in Spain.
 In 1567, he journeyed to Spain to see what Teresa was up to and was ultimately impressed by what he saw.
 The women, under the direction of Saint Teresa, were held to their vows of poverty and instructed in rigorous prayer and meditation.
 After completing his tour of the new Carmelite complex, Rossi gave approval for Teresa to found more Carmelite convents.
 Within the year, she made her next convent at Medina del Campo, and later founded convents for her reformed Carmelite Order at locations such as Malagon, Valladolid and Toledo.
 She also helped construct monasteries, such as the ones at Durelo (1568) and Pastrana (1569), for Carmelite Monks.

 Teresa’s work did not go unnoticed.
 The unreformed Carmelite nuns and monks obviously had qualms about their way of life being called into question.
-The need for reformed convents were criticized and questioned by the clergy, as well as the general Spanish citizenry.
-Eventually, St. Teresa, herself, also became a target of the questioning and skepticism.
+The need for reformed convents was also criticized and questioned by the clergy, as well as the general Spanish citizenry.
+Eventually, St. Teresa, herself, also became a target of questioning and skepticism.
 As her devotion grew, she began to display more and more signs of her mystical side.
 As her visions and other mystical experiences grew in number, Saint Teresa began to consult with other members of the clergy for advice and direction.
 Some of the men she consulted truly believed her to be blessed with divine visions, but others merely thought she was insane.

 Nevertheless, even with critics questioning her convents and her own mental health, Teresa poured all of her energy into spreading her reform movement.
 Her momentum was only halted when the Prior General of the Carmelites returned to Spain around 1575, after a large dispute had occurred between the different sects of the Carmelite Order.
 The Prior General forced the saint into early retirement, restricting her from founding any more new convents.
 The Spanish King Philip II, however, would eventually come to her aid in 1579, and send the saint, once more, out into Spain to reform the Carmelite Order.